Vrije Universiteit Amsterdam: Origins (1880)

-Expansion (1900s–2000s)
+Expansion (1900s–1960s)

-By the turn of the 20th century, the Scottish Missionary Church became too small for the growing number of students and the university bought its first building, located at Keizersgracht 162.
+In 1884, the Scottish Missionary Church became too small for the growing number of students and the university bought its first building, located at Keizersgracht 162.
 In the following years, the university acquired more buildings throughout the city.
 In 1905, VU was formally accredited and granted the legal right to award academic degrees.
 New faculties were subsequently added to the original three, including a science faculty (1930) and a medical faculty (1950).

 Funding for the university was provided through the VU Association, an organization founded by Abraham Kuyper which was firmly rooted within the Calvinist community in the Netherlands.
 By the end of the 1960s, the university received financial support from more than 200,000 private contributors.
 Many were making small coin donations collected by some 10,000 (mostly female) fundraisers, who were going door to door with the quintessential green VU collecting box.

+Change (1970s-2000s)

-It was in this period of time, the end of the 1960s and into the 1970s, that the university's profile changed significantly in many respects.
+It was in the end of the 1960s and into the 1970s, that the university's profile changed significantly in many respects.
 From 1968 onwards, the university relocated from Amsterdam's city centre to a new, functional campus in the southern Buitenveldert neighbourhood.
 In order to strengthen academic research, university administrators decided to apply for public funding on parity with public universities, which is guaranteed under the Dutch constitution, and no longer opposed admitting non-Protestant professors and students.
 As a result, the number of students grew substantially.
 Against the background of increasing student activism at universities around the world, new student organizations were formed demanding a more democratic academic culture at VU.
 By the end of the 1970s, the small, elitist Christian institution had all but disappeared and had become a broad, research-oriented university, open to students of diverse backgrounds.

-Expansion and Reform (2000s–present)
+Expansion and reform (2000s–present)

 Student numbers continued to grow rapidly in the 21st century: from 15,700 students in 2002 to about 25,000 in 2011, causing growing pains which have resulted in lower student satisfaction and budgetary constraints.
 The university has embarked on a reform agenda, including a large-scale renewal of campus facilities, austerity programmes and staff reorganizations, which in turn were met with opposition and legal action from trade unions as well as a newly formed grassroots movement of staff and students.